 DOWNTOWN PUBLIC ART

-This smartphone content is intended to be used with the free, self-guided tour maps available at The Visitors Center, 506 Fifth Street, Columbus, Indiana.
+USE WITH YOUR SMARTPHONE & THE MAP – the self-guided tour works best with the free, public art tour map available at The Visitors Center, 506 Fifth Street, Columbus, Indiana.

-Columbus sculptor Martin Beach created the 8,000-pound mesabi black granite, which came from a Babbit, Minnesota quarry.
+Columbus sculptor Martin Beach created this four-ton sculpture out of mesabi black granite which came from a Babbit, Minnesota quarry.

-The sculpture is an obelisk form consisting of two stacked, black granite stones, creating a modern and minimal interpretation of a totem, an ancient symbol of community, gathering, and family.
+The sculpture is an obelisk form consisting of two stacked, black granite stones.
+The shape creates a modern, minimalist interpretation of a totem, an ancient symbol of community, gathering, and family.

 The library’s stone steps came from the same quarry as these granite stones.

 Beach also has several smaller sculptures on display at the Columbus Learning Center, alongside other art pieces and pocket galleries.